thombergs/cdc-workshop/README.md

 ## Preparation

+If you're new to Consumer-Driven Contracts, read [this article](https://reflectoring.io/7-reasons-for-consumer-driven-contracts/) as an introduction to CDC.

 The setup takes some time since dependencies have to be loaded from the internet.
 So it makes sense to follow these steps in advance: